breqwatr/voidith/docs/vmware-migration.md

 ```

 This is what a UEFI boot volume looks like.
 This one will require the metadata to let its server
 boot.
-Note that it uses GPT instead of MBR.
-Note the `Disklabel type: gpt` line.
+Note that it uses GPT instead of MBR, which can be seen in the `Disklabel type: gpt` line.

 ```text
 Disk /dev/vdb: 16 GiB, 17179869184 bytes, 33554432 sectors